utshomax/postman-docs/src/pages/docs/public-api-network/best-practices/best-practices.md

     url: "/docs/getting-started/exploring-public-api-network/"
 ---

-## Crafting your public Postman profile
+## Customizing your team profile

-Customize your Postman profile with important information about yourself.
-Add information that identifies you as the real individual or company on the Public API Network.
+Customize your team profile with important information about team.
+Add information that identifies you as the real company on the Public API Network.
 By default, your profile is only visible to your Postman team.
-[Make your profile public](/docs/getting-started/postman-profile/#making-your-profile-public) to share important information with other Postman users.
+[Make your team profile public](/docs/administration/team-settings/#making-your-team-profile-public) to make your profile show up on the [Public API Network](https://www.postman.com/explore).

-To learn more about your Postman profile, see [Customizing your Postman profile](/docs/getting-started/postman-profile/).
+To learn more about your team profile, see [Managing your team profile](/docs/administration/team-settings/#managing-your-team-profile).

 ## Organizing public workspaces